kommitters/chaincerts-smart-contracts/README.md

 <br/>

 # Build in the Open ☝️
-As part of our commitment to transparency, we promote the adoption of a _"build in the open"_ approach to developing these contracts.
-This approach allows anyone to review and inspect the underlying code of smart contracts, ensuring that they work as intended and do not harbor any hidden vulnerabilities or malicious code.
+As part of our commitment to transparency, we promote the adoption of a **"build in the open"** approach to developing these contracts.
+This approach allows anyone to use or inspect the underlying code of smart contracts, ensuring that it works as intended and does not contain any hidden vulnerabilities or malicious code.
 We aim to foster trust within the ecosystem and community, promoting greater confidence in using Chaincerts.

 For more details, please refer to the open source [LICENSE][license].